GC2407CIZV/Projects/Olympic Dataset Analysis for SportsStats/README.md

 ## Conclusion

 This project provides a comprehensive analysis of the Olympic dataset, revealing valuable insights into athlete demographics, medal distribution, and gender representation.
-The visualizations and analyses offer actionable information for SportsStats, including optimal athlete profiles and trends in medal counts.
+The visualizations and analyses offer actionable information for SportsStats,